List of Empire ships (U–Z): Empire Wolfe

 Empire Wolfe was a 2,888 GRT cargo ship which was built by William Gray & Co Ltd, West Hartlepool.
 Launched on 26 July 1941 and completed in September 1941.
 Sold in 1946 to Ulster Steamship Co Ltd and renamed Wicklow Head.
 Operated under the management of G Heyn & Sons Ltd. Ran aground on 2 May 1947 at Joli Point, Port Mouton, Nova Scotia.
 Salvage was proposed by the ship was further damaged in storms between 8 and 12 June 1947 and was declared a constructive total loss.

 Empire Woodcock

 Empire Woodcock was a 5,572 GRT cargo ship which was built by the Ames Shipbuilding and Drydock Company, Seattle.
 Completed in November 1918 as West Cape for the USSB.
 Sold in 1927 to McCormick Steamship Co.
 To MoWT in 1940 and renamed Empire Woodcock.
 Allocated in 1942 to the Greek Government and renamed Epiros.
 Sold in 1948 to Zaunos, Stavrides & Cocolis, Greece.
 Sold in 1951 to Transworld Lines SA, Panama and renamed San Andrea.
 Scrapped in January 1953 at Stockton on Tees.

 Empire Woodland

 Empire Woodland was a 683 GRT dredger which was built by William Simons & Co Ltd, Greenock.
 Launched on 17 April 1946 and completed later that year as W 103 for the Admiralty.
 Renamed W 32 in 1948.
-To Ministry of Public Buildings and Works in 1963.
+To Ministry of Public Building and Works in 1963.